My Thyroid Relief

 11. Melatonin: In some cases, melatonin supplements may improve sleep, indirectly reducing the blood pressure

 13. Cayenne Pepper and Capsaicin: Cayenne pepper, scientifically known as Capsicum annuum, contains capsaicin, a bioactive compound responsible for its spicy kick.
 Capsaicin has been researched for its potential benefits in supporting cardiovascular health by expanding blood vessels and enhancing blood circulation.
 To incorporate cayenne pepper into your daily routine, start with a small amount, such as 1/4 teaspoon, and gradually increase it up to 1 teaspoon per day.
-Consult with a holistic healthcare provider specializing in natural remedies for the correct dose for your case to ensure safe and effective utilization.
+Consult a holistic healthcare provider specializing in natural remedies for the correct dose for your case to ensure safe and effective utilization.

 14. Lemon-Infused Water: Consuming lemon-infused water may help reduce hypertension.
 The citric acid in lemon has the potential to relax blood vessels, facilitate improved blood flow, and contribute to lower blood pressure levels.